 A couple of clients I have seen in the last week, commented on their issues with eating.
 They (I didn't think) were particularly bad, but clearly they weren't happy with it.
 It mostly related to 'binging' occasionally on junk food.

-Mindful eating has helped people lose weight, make better food choices, enjoy their food more, eat less in general and also creates an awareness of what emotions might drive food eating behaviours.
+Eating Mindfully has helped people lose weight, make better food choices, enjoy their food more, eat less in general and also creates an awareness of what emotions might drive food eating behaviours.

 I have to say that Mindful eating has also naturally reduced my consumption of meat.
 You tend to make different food choices – and if you choose to have a treat – you really enjoy it.

 It is about taking your time and paying attention to your food.
 And it's not just about the consumption... it's about the preparation, where the food comes from and what the energy of that food is going to do after it is consumed.

 Although I don't want to make eating an analytical process, questions you can ask yourself are: